CamzJJ/Guess-my-number-camjj/README.md

 Within this project I learnt what's the DOM and DOM manipulation, selecting and manipulating elements and css styles, handling click events, implementing game logic and high scores, and refactoring code using the DRY principal.

 ### Continued development
-Improve my use of breakpoints for better responsive designs and start using a mobile first workflow.
+Improve my use of DOM manipulation

 ### Useful resources